The leader of the Seascape Models group.

 Read more about Chris’ publications on Google Scholar.

-He is research lead on the Global Wetlands Program a major new program of research looking at mapping the health of seagrass, mangroves and saltmarsh globally to inform on conservation actions.
+Dr Brown also is research lead on the Global Wetlands Program a major new program of research looking at mapping the health of seagrass, mangroves and saltmarsh globally to inform on conservation actions.

 Chris is leading a Discovery Project (2018-2020) “Predicting interactive effects of multiple stressors on marine ecosystems”.
 The team aims to develop new models that can make predictions reliable enough to inform management of ecosystems, and that are effective when data are limited.

 2019 - 2021 Senior Lecturer, Coastal and Marine Research Centre, Australian Rivers Institute, School of Environment and Science, Griffith University